micmejia/bible-dump/NKJV/Numbers/Num 27.md

 And the Lord said to Moses: "Take Joshua the son of Nun with you, a man in whom _is_ the Spirit, and lay your hand on him;

 ###### 19
-set him before Eleazar the priest and before all the congregation, and inaugurate[^d] him in their sight.
+set him before Eleazar the priest and before all the congregation, and inaugurate him in their sight.

 ###### 20
 And you shall give _some_ of your authority to him, that all the congregation of the children of Israel may be obedient.